TabithaOtieno/alx-low_level_programming/0x00-hello_world/README.md

-TASKS IN C PROGRAMMING - HELLO WORLD PROJECT
+TASKS IN FIRST C PROGRAMMING PROJECT - HELLO WORLD

 0 - a script that runs a C file through the preprocessor and save the result into another file